IBM/lunchpail/README.md

 ### How the Platform Helps with Defining and Running Jobs

-- **The Applications**: an application owner can define its properties, e.g. base image, minimal resource requirements, and the schema of its command line.
+- **The Applications**: the Platform allows application owners to capture what it takes to fire off run of their apps; e.g. base image, minimal resource requirements, and the schema of its command line.
 Sizing constraints are expressed in terms of "tee-shirt sizing".
 [Example Ray Application.yaml](watsonx_ai/charts/applications/templates/examples/ray/qiskit.yaml) **|** [Example Torch Application.yaml](watsonx_ai/charts/applications/templates/examples/torch/lightning.yaml)
 - **The DataSets**: application owners may associate one or more input data sets with their application specification.
-[Example DataSet.yaml](https://github.ibm.com/nickm/codeflare-platform/blob/rm/tests/templates/datasets/s3-test.yaml)
+The Platform takes care of managing all of the Kubernetes details (volumes, mounts, claims, etc.) [Example DataSet.yaml](https://github.ibm.com/nickm/codeflare-platform/blob/rm/tests/templates/datasets/s3-test.yaml)
-- **The Runs**: an application user points to the Application resource they wish to execute.
+- **The Jobs/Runs**: an application user points to the Application resource they wish to execute, optionally overriding application defaults such as command line options.
 [Example Ray Run.yaml](tests/runs/watsonx_ai/ray/qiskit.yaml) **|** [Example Torch Application.yaml](tests/runs/watsonx_ai/torch/lightning.yaml)
 - [TODO] Images